tsvbits/tsvbits.github.io/src/pages/resume/index.md

 #### Tech Lead at [GrapeCity](https://grapecity.com/)
 :calendar:<span class="calendar">`Oct 2018 - now`</span>

+* Adopting Rust and WebAssembly to build new features in spreadsheet product line
-Working to make Web Components with efficient and asynchronous data processing and visualization on the client
+* Working to make Web Components with efficient data processing and visualizations on the client

 #### Tech Lead at [Xored](http://www.xored.com/)
 :calendar:<span class="calendar">`Jan 2016 - Jun 2018`</span>